top of page

 B14845EB-A1AC-4289-9834-54A04C51DBAC.heic

 Retention ponds are becoming more numerous as urban areas expand, and stormwater engineering practices shift towards slowing the flow of water, both for flood reduction and nutrient retention.
-Given the ubiquity of small eutrophic waterbodies on Earth, their greenhouse gas potential is vastly understudied.
-My current research is focused on exploring methane drivers and flux pathways in these small waterbodies, as well as, better understanding how ponds function in the winter.
+Given the ubiquity of small eutrophic waterbodies on Earth, their greenhouse gas potential is vastly understudied, especially during winter.
+My current research is focused on exploring under-ice oxgyen and subsequent greenhouse gas production in these small waterbodies.

 Using the headspace method to collect dissolved gas measurements of carbon dioxide and methane from a dystrophic lake.